Siddharth-IITH/ML-PHY5G-Beam-Selection/README.md

 # ML-PHY5G-Beam-Selection
-By using Coordinates as input we have added few more layers in te existing model.
+By using Coordinates as input we have added few more layers in the existing model.